TEXAS VACATION

 “I’m not sure what they did?
 I left for Austin the next morning and had a great time.
 Saved a couple thousand bucks by doing so!”

 The whole room erupted in laughter.
-Most everyone had experienced similar situations in their own lives.
+Almost everyone had experienced similar situations in their own lives.